SOFIA-USRA/sofia_redux/docs/sofia_redux/index.rst

 * **redux** (`sofia_redux.pipeline.sofia.redux_app`): An interactive graphical interface (GUI) for the SOFIA pipelines.
 * **redux_pipe** (`sofia_redux.pipeline.sofia.redux_pipe`): A command-line interface to the SOFIA pipelines.

-Currently, the FIFI-LS and FORCAST instruments are supported by these pipelines.
+Currently, the FIFI-LS, FLITECAM, and FORCAST instruments are supported by these pipelines.
 The HAWC+ pipeline is still under development and will be added to this package when it is available.
 See the user's and developer's manuals for each instrument for full descriptions of all supported observing modes and scientific algorithms.